rubysolo/dentaku/README.md

 In the example, `annual_income` needs to be computed (and stored) before `income_taxes`.

-Dentaku provides two methods to help resolve formulas in order`:
+Dentaku provides two methods to help resolve formulas in order:

 #### Calculator.dependencies
 Pass a (string) expression to Dependencies and get back a list of variables (as